Dynamical codes for hardware with noisy readouts: Bias-tailoring II: repeating measurements

 The SIGF method consists of \textit{repeating} the measurements of a mutually commuting subset of the check operators.
 When a subset of mutually commuting gauge operators is measured, each check operator becomes an element of the ISG.
 When the measurements of these check operators are repeated, the subsequent measurements are all deterministic (in the absence of noise), and so we can construct much smaller detectors formed from consecutive measurements of individual check operators.
 Intuitively, by remaining in the same ISG while we repeat the commuting measurements, we can form much smaller detectors consisting of far fewer measurements, allowing us to protect against certain types of errors more effectively.
 For example, if we remain in an ISG with detectors that protect more effectively against $Z$ errors, then this can be effective for handling $Z$-biased noise models (as was done in \Ccite{OscarSubsystemGaugeFixing}).

-However, to the best of our knowledge, SIGF has previously only been applied to subsystem codes.
-Furthermore, it has not previously been studied how well it can handle a noise model biased towards \textit{measurement} errors.
+SIGF has been applied to subsystem codes \Ccite{OscarSubsystemGaugeFixing} and to the Floquet-Bacon-Shor codes \Ccite{SohaibAlam_2025}.
+However, it has not previously been studied how well it can handle a noise model biased towards \textit{measurement} errors.
 Intuitively we would expect SIGF to be advantageous in this setting, since each detector is formed from far fewer of the noisy measurements.
 In this work, we apply SIGF to DCCCs.
 Concretely, we simply repeat the edge operator measurements made at each timestep $t$ some number of times $r_t$.
 We call the resulting new dynamical code a \textit{repeated DCCC} -- or, if we want to be specific, an \emph{$\mathbf{r}$-repeated DCCC}, where $\mathbf{r} = (r_0, r_1, \ldots)$.

 In the next subsection we look analytically at how this intuition manifests itself in terms of detectors, logical errors and the decoding graph, and what we expect this to mean for the teraquop volumes.
-Then we present numerical results and see how well our expectations hold up -- again, first for the more tractable case of phenomenological noise, and then the more realistic circuit-level noise.
+Then we present numerical results and see how well our expectations hold up -- again, first for the more tractable case of direct parity measurement noise, and then the more realistic auxiliary qubit circuit noise.
 Furthermore, we explore how repeated DCCCs perform both for $Z$ error bias and measurement bias.